kimberger/starwars/README.md

 - Add error handling
 - Isolate axios usage to make it easier to replace the library in future
 - Implement code splitting
+- Change http calls to https before making request so that it works on secure sites